 Costs associated with customer markdowns are recorded as a reduction to revenues and any amounts unapplied to existing receivables are included in accrued expenses.
-These markdown allowances resulted from seasonal negotiations with the Company's wholesale customers, as well as historical trends and the evaluation of the impact of current economic conditions.
-The Company included \$12.6 million and \$12.1 million in accrued expenses related to the allowance for markdowns as of February 1, 2020 and February 2, 2019, respectively.
+Historically, these markdown allowances resulted from seasonal negotiations with the Company's wholesale customers, as well as historical trends and the evaluation of the impact of current economic conditions.
+The Company included \$16.2 million and \$12.6 million in accrued expenses related to the allowance for markdowns as of January 30, 2021 and February 1, 2020, respectively.